Remote Sensing Object Counting with Online Knowledge Learning: Related Works

 \subsection{Knowledge Distillation}

-Knowledge distillation (KD) is a compression technique that transfers the knowledge from a large pre-trained model to a compact model.
-Hinton et al.~\cite{hinton2015distilling} first proposed to use the output of a well-trained model as the supervised signal to assist the training of student network. ~\cite{romero2014fitnets} utilized both the outputs and intermediate representations of teacher as cues to improve the performance of student. ~\cite{sau2016deep} proposed a noise-based regularization method to strength the robustness of student.
-SKT~\cite{liu2020efficient} exploited the structured knowledge of a well-optimized teacher to build a lightweight student.
-All of these strategies, however, go through the time-consuming two-phase training process.
-That is, before directing the learning of a student model, a high-capacity teacher model must be trained.
+Knowledge distillation (KD) is a compression technique that transfers knowledge from a parameter-heavy pre-trained model to a more compact model.
+Hinton et al.\cite{hinton2015distilling} initially proposed using the output of a well-trained model as a supervisory signal to aid in the training of a student network.
+Romero et al.\cite{romero2014fitnets} utilized both the outputs and intermediate representations of the teacher model as cues to enhance the performance of the student model.
+Sau et al.\cite{sau2016deep} introduced a noise-based regularization method to strengthen the robustness of the student model.
+SKT\cite{liu2020efficient} leveraged the structured knowledge of a well-optimized teacher model to develop a lightweight student model.
+However, these strategies all require a time-consuming two-stage training process.
+Specifically, a high-capacity teacher model needs to be trained in advance before the student model can be effectively trained.

-To sidestep this issue, online KD is put forward to distill the network itself~\cite{yang2019snapshot, mirzadeh2020improved, liu2020metadistiller}. ~\cite{yang2019snapshot} leverages the previous iteration's outputs as soft targets, but this risks increasing the mistake in the learning process, and deciding which iteration to use as a teacher is difficult. ~\cite{zhang2019your} proposed a self-distillation framework in which knowledge from the deeper layers can guide the learning of shallow layers. ~\cite{mirzadeh2020improved} put forwards a multi-step knowledge distillation by using a teacher assistant to bridge the gap between student and teacher networks. ~\cite{liu2020metadistiller} built an improved soft targets for the intermediate output layers by top-down fusing feature maps from deep layers with a label generator.
-While these works do decrease the duration needed for two-phase knowledge distillation, they fail to consider the inter-feature information.
-Moreover, these studies solely address relatively straightforward classification tasks, rather than the more complex challenges of high-density prediction.
+To sidestep this issue, online KD has been proposed to enable distillation within the network itself~\cite{yang2019snapshot, mirzadeh2020improved}.
+Yang et al.\cite{yang2019snapshot} utilized outputs from previous iterations as soft targets, but this approach risks introducing errors into the learning process and presents difficulties in selecting the appropriate iteration as a teacher.
+Zhang et al.~\cite{zhang2019your} introduced a self-distillation framework wherein knowledge from deeper layers assists in guiding the learning of shallower layers.
+Mirzadeh et al.~\cite{mirzadeh2020improved} proposed a multi-step KD method that employs a teacher assistant to bridge the gap between student and teacher networks. {Recently, Sun et al.~\cite{sun2024logit} studied the negative effects of the shared temperature between teacher and student during KD, and proposed setting the temperature as the weighted standard deviation of logit.
+FreeKD~\cite{zhang2024freekd} argued that consecutive downsamplings in the spatial domain of teacher models hinder the transfer of rich knowledge to student models.
+To address this, they introduced a frequency prompt to generate pixel-wise imitation signals and a channel-wise position-aware relational loss to improve the model's sensitivity to objects.} While these approaches reduce the training duration required for two-stage KD, they do not consider inter-feature information.
+Moreover, these studies primarily focus on relatively straightforward classification tasks, rather than addressing the more complex challenges associated with high-density prediction.